matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

 #### Client behaviour

-A client asks a server to invite a user by their third party identifier.
+A client asks a server to invite a user by their third-party identifier.

 {{% http-api spec="client-server" api="third_party_membership" %}}

 #### Server behaviour

-Upon receipt of an `/invite`, the server is expected to look up the third party identifier with the provided identity server.
+Upon receipt of an `/invite`, the server is expected to look up the third-party identifier with the provided identity server.
 If the lookup yields a result for a Matrix User ID then the normal invite process can be initiated.
 This process ends up looking like this: